mptrsen/Orthograph/README.md

   - HMM score
   - HMM e-value

-- non-overlapping-best-reciprocal-hits.txt: a tabular listing of all sequences (sections) that fulfilled the BRH criterion but do _not_ overlap with other hits on transcript level.
+- non-overlapping-reciprocal-hits.txt: a tabular listing of all sequences (sections) that fulfilled the BRH criterion but do _not_ overlap with other hits on transcript level.
 They may overlap on HMM level, though (paralogous copies perhaps).
 Its structure is identical to the one of